RiccardoCuccu/c/README.md

 Print individual characters of string in reverse order.

 ## [Exercise 42](https://github.com/RiccardoCuccu/c/blob/master/exercises/es42.c)
-read a sentence and replace lowercase characters by uppercase and vice-versa
+Read a sentence and replace lowercase characters by uppercase and vice-versa.